tmdarwen/STM32/README.md

 -   **UARTDMABidirectional**: This example shows how to do bidirectional UART communication using DMA for both transferring and receiving data.
 This project uses a terminal program to receive a keypress character and then display the character on the terminal screen.
 -   **UARTDMATransfer**: Shows how to transfer data using UART and DMA.
 -   **UARTReceiveInterrupt**: Shows how to receive data using an interrupt with UART to avoid blocking calls.

+**Licensing**

+The MIT License applies to this software and its supporting documentation:

+*Copyright (c) 2017 - Terence M. Darwen - tmdarwen.com*

+*Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:*

+*The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.*

+*THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.*